dashingsoft/pyarmor/docs/man.rst

 If option ``--inside`` is specified, it will generate bootstrap package ``pytransform_bootstrap`` other than one single script.

-The option ``--super-mode`` is used to generate runtime extension module for :ref:`super mode`, it's totally different from other modes.
+The option ``--advanced`` is used to generate advanced runtime package, for example, :ref:`super mode` etc.

 About option ``--platform`` and ``--enable-suffix``, refer to command `obfuscate`_